Video game–related health problems: Obesity

 Video game play is frequently associated with obesity.
 Many studies have been conducted on the link between television & video games and increased BMI (Body Mass Index).
 Due to video games replacing physical activities, there appears to be a clear association between time spent playing video games and increased BMI in young children.
 One such study produced data that indicated that boys who spend less than 1.5 hours on the television and playing video games, were 75.4% less likely to be overweight than those who spend more than 1.5 hours.

 A study conducted in 2011 formalized the association of video game play and an increase in food intake in teens.
 A single session of video game play resulted in an increase in food intake, regardless of appetite.
 The recent trend of "active video games" revolving around the Wii and Xbox Kinect might be a way to help combat the aforementioned problem, however, this finding still needs confirmation from other studies.
-Furthermore, a study conducted in Baylor College of Medicine revolving around children claims that there is no evidence which supports the belief that acquiring an active video game under naturalistic circumstance would result in a beneficial outcome toward children.
+Furthermore, a study conducted in Baylor College of Medicine revolving around children claims that there is no evidence which supports the belief that acquiring an active video game under naturalistic circumstances would result in a beneficial outcome toward children.
 The study produced no results showing an increased amount of physical activity within the children receiving the active video games.
 It has been estimated that children in the United States are spending 25 percent of their waking hours watching television and playing video games.
 Statistically, the children who watch the most hours of television or play video games are shown to have the highest incidence of obesity.